willnet/yuba/README.md

 ### property

-`.property` method register property to the class.
+`.property` method registers property to the class.

-Those registered by property need to be passed as arguments to the `initialize` except when `optional: true` is attached.
+We need to pass those properties as arguments to the `initialize` except when `optional: true` is attached.
 You get ArgumentError if you don't pass `property` to `initialize`.

 Property is default to private.
-This means you can use it in internal the instance.
+It means you can use it in the internal instance.
 If you want to use it as public, use `public: true` option.

 ### Auto Assign

-You can use ViewModel in a controller like following
+You can use ViewModel in a controller like the following.

 ```ruby
 class PostsController < ApplicationController